-Infrastructure Development in India
+An Overview of Infrastructure and Economic Development in India

 One of the key drivers for the Indian economy is the Infrastructure Sector.
 To create world-class infrastructure in the country it is crucial to look into India's overall development in respect to how the government helps in the growth of this sector and the way in which it ensures time-bound creation.
-This infrastructure includes bridges, dams, roads, power and urban infrastructure development.
+This infrastructure includes bridges, dams, roads, power, and urban infrastructure development.
 According to World Banks, Logistics Performance Index India ranked 44 out of all the countries in the world.
 In 2019, it ranked 2nd in the Agility Emerging Markets Logistics Index.

 What is Infrastructure Development?

 Infrastructure provides the most basic facilities that help serve different economic activities and thereby help in the facilitation of the growth of the country, development of the country, education, communication, transport, banking and insurance, health, technology.
 The example just provided are some of the basic needs that are required to fuel the growth of the economy.
-For the economy, these do not produce services or goods for the economy but help in inducing the production of the industry, agriculture and trade by creating an external economy.
+For the economy, these do not produce services or goods for the economy but help in inducing the production of the industry, agriculture, and trade by creating an external economy.
 The best examples of economic infrastructure are the railway line or the national highway.
 They help induce external investment and generate economies.

 Infrastructure and Development

 For the basic development of the most basic goods in the economy, it is required as it does not help in the direct production of any goods or services but it does help in the facilitation of the various goods and services in different sectors of the economy ie. the primary, secondary and tertiary sectors.
 It is a fact that the level of economic development is dependent on the infrastructure development of the country.
 If we are to look at the most developed countries in the world it is easily seen that there is a tremendous amount of growth in terms of economic and social infrastructure.